Skip to main content

 Building resilience, mitigating cyber risks

-This means investing in pre- and post-breach incident management and crisis support to mitigate the effects of a cyber incident and using risk-based economic modeling and quantification tools to inform cyber resilience strategy decisions.
+This means investing in pre- and post-breach incident management and crisis support to mitigate the effects of a cyber incident and using risk-based economic modelling and quantification tools to inform cyber resilience strategy decisions.
 It also requires adopting technologies, processes, and measures to prepare for and mitigate cyber risks and ensure confidentiality, integrity and availability of information.
 Only once this is achieved can you seek to transfer the remaining risks through insurance solutions.

 1 Mercer Marsh Benefits.
 People Risk 2024, available at https://www.marsh.com/en/risks/people-risk/insights/the-five-pillars-of-people-risk.html